agnesoft/adev/projects/atest/README.md

 expect([] { throw 1; }).toThrow(1);
 ```

-#### toFail()
+#### expect_fail()

 ```
+template<typename T>
-auto toFail() -> void
+auto atest::expect_fail(const T &value) noexcept -> Expect<T>
 ```

 Optionally modifies the expectation to reverse the result.
 If the expectation passes it will be converted into an error.
 Conversely if the expectation fails it will be considered a success.
 No additional output will be printed regarding the failure.
 It is primarily useful for testing negative scenarios.
-Note that `toFail()` will still fail on unexpected exceptions (except when reversing `toThrow()`).
+Note that `expect_fail` will still fail on unexpected exceptions (except when reversing `toThrow()`).

 Example:

 ```
-expect(1).toBe(2).toFail(); //passes despite failing
+expect_fail(1).toBe(2); //passes despite failing
 ```

 ### Test Runner